jim-x-lin/jimxlin.com/README.md

 ## What

 Minimal website with a minimal tech stack.

-This repository uses pure HTML, pure CSS, Node.js, webpack, and some AWS services to create a static website.
+This website is written in plain HTML, CSS, and JS.
+AWS services are used directly to host the static webpage.
+Node.js and webpack are used to improve the development experience.

 ## Why

-I want to keep my main page simple and easy to maintain, since I don't expect to make large or frequent changes.
+I want to keep my main page simple to view and easy to maintain, since I don't expect to make large or frequent changes.
 Other projects will be hosted on subdomains and will be linked here.

 ## Todo